drawsocket/drawsocket/README.md

 To install run: `npm install drawsocket`

-The `drawsocket` server can then be started by importing the module and running `start`.
+The `drawsocket` server can then be run by importing the module and running `start`.

 Initializing the server with the option `enable_udp` set to `true` starts the HTTP server with an additional UDP server which will listen for incoming `drawsocket` format OSC bundles and route them to the client browsers via WebSockets.